Class of 2013

 This structure not only opened up my world to a multitude of different experiences, it was the best way to accelerate my learning so that I could succeed in the MMS program and my career.

 We live and breathe college basketball in the triangle.
-I have been a lifelong Duke fan but grew up in our archrival's town of Chapel Hill so I've been involved in one of the most exciting sports rivalries ever.
-I love North Carolina and am always delighted to show people what makes the area so special: the amazing food & music scene, the Blue Ridge Mountains, the Outer Banks, NASCAR, and the Carolina Cup.
+I have been a lifelong Duke fan but grew up in our archrival's town of Chapel Hill so I've been involved in every one of the most exciting sports rivalries in college basketball.
+I love North Carolina and am always delighted to show people what makes the area so special: the amazing food & music scene, the Blue Ridge Mountains, the Outer Banks, and local events like the Carolina Cup.

 I graduated from Vanderbilt University in Nashville majoring in Political Science and History with a minor in Economics.
 By my senior year, I knew I wanted to pursue consulting, but also knew I needed more preparation.
 One of my professors at Vanderbilt introduced me to Arie Lewin, who at that time was Professor of Strategy and International Business and he was the Director of the Center for International Business Education and Research (CIBER) here at Fuqua.
 I worked with him over the summer and built models to help governments gain revenue from global sourcing.
 The internship was a great experience.
 It led me to the MMS program and set me on a course to study the economics of human capital.